BrendanLeeGit/ProbabilityAndAppliedStats/README.md

 Homework and Projects
 I'll use this README to clarify what each file is for, as well as the weird contributor situation.

+.idea can be mostly ignored since I didn't end up using any complicated or outside modules or anything crazy. src has the different directories for all of the main programming assignments.

 CSVStuff is for the CSV creation and reading program.
 SameBirthday is the program that calculates the chance of having a repeated birthday in a room full of people.
 SetOperationsAndStatsLibrary contains the library for every Statistics method and function we've had to code.